 Time: 1 hr 30 min return

 Distance: 7 km return

-The track follows a spectacular limestone gorge with two main features – a river with huge rocks set amongst deep pools, and beautiful forest featuring subtle changes from subtropical to temperate.
+The track is the pedestrian entry/exit for the Paparoa Great Walk.
+It follows a spectacular limestone gorge with two main features – a river with huge rocks set amongst deep pools, and beautiful forest featuring subtle changes from subtropical to temperate.

 Time: 3 hr loop